nginx/unit-docs/source/news/2024/unit-1.32.0-released.rst

 Unit 1.32.0 Released
 ####################

-NGINX Unit is a lightweight and versatile application runtime that provides the essential components for your web application as a single open-source
-server: running application code (including WebAssembly), serving static assets, handling TLS and request routing.

 Unit 1.32.0 comes with a new language module for WebAssembly that supports the WASI 0.2 HTTP world so that WebAssembly Components implementing this interface can be hosted on Unit.

+This new language module improves upon the existing WebAssembly support.
+We recommend all users to use this new implementation for WebAssembly.
+We consider the old **unit-wasm** module deprecated now.

 Additionally, we are adding the following features:

-- Enhanced the NJS experience by making all Unit variables accessible from JavaScript
+- Enhanced the :doc:`NJS experience <../../scripting>` by making all Unit variables accessible from JavaScript

-- Added support for conditional access logging
+- Added support for
+  :ref:`conditional access logging <conditional-access-logging-news>`, to help you filter the requests that are logged

 - Added support for changing Unit's control socket permissions

-- Added a new variable **request_id**
+- Added a :ref:`new variable <configuration-variables>`, **request_id**

 ...and much more!
 Keep reading to learn more about what changed since 1.31.1.